camfort/camfort/README.md

 It currently supports Fortran 66, 77, 90, 95 and 2003 (somewhat) with various
 legacy extensions.

-It is a research project developed in University of Cambridge and University of Kent.
+It is a research project developed in the University of Cambridge and University of Kent.

 ## Obtaining